weaviate/weaviate/README.md

   </tr>
   <tr>
     <td><b>Easy to use</b></td>
-    <td>We relay heavily on vanilla GraphQL and RESTful interfaces.
+    <td>We rely heavily on vanilla GraphQL and RESTful interfaces.
 We believe in a superior developer user experience and try to make it as easy as possible to use Weaviate</td>
   </tr>
   <tr>
     <td><b>Decentralized knowledge graphs (P2P-network)</b></td>